2 Corinthians

 2 Corinthians 1:3 & 4

-Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.
+Praised be God, Father of our Lord Yeshua the Messiah, compassionate Father, God of all encouragement and comfort; who encourages us in all our trials, so that we can encourage others in whatever trials they may be undergoing with the encouragement we ourselves have received from God.

 Here, we see another facet of God's will for believers and that is to provide comfort for those who are hurting.
 We see that we are able to do this because we have been comforted through our trials by the very power of God through the Holy Spirit.
 We often hear the question of why Christians have to endure so many hardships and we see that the answer is contained in this passage.
 Our troubles, our walk with Christ through them and our victory over them are for the benefit of others who will face them in the future.
 When you face many trials, be comforted by the fact that God is going to use you in a big way for His glory.
 If he wasn't going to use them and you for good, you wouldn't be going through them.